JuliaPhysics/RadiationSpectra.jl/docs/src/man/fitting.md

 ### 3. Set up Initial Guess and Bounds of the Parameters

 Either a maximum likelihood estimation (MLE) (default) or and bayesian fit can be performed.
-In the maximum likehihood fit the package [Optim.jl](https://github.com/JuliaNLSolvers/Optim.jl) is used to maximimze the likelihood.
+In the maximum likelihood fit the package [Optim.jl](https://github.com/JuliaNLSolvers/Optim.jl) is used to maximize the likelihood.
 The bayesian fit is performed via the [BAT.jl](https://github.com/bat/BAT.jl) package.

-In order to performe the MLE an initial guess, lower bounds and upper bounds for the parameter have to be given:
+In order to perform the MLE an initial guess, lower bounds and upper bounds for the parameter have to be given:

 ```@example fitting_hist
 p0 = (A = 4000.0, μ = 129500, σ = 500, offset = 100)